thxbb12/awesome-computing-resources/README.md

 * [AxleOS][174] - Axle OS is a hobby microkernel and userspace
 * [egos-2000][175] - With only 2k lines of code, egos-2000 implements every component of an OS for education; it supports RISC-V boards and QEMU.
 * [Debian Live][164] - The Debian Live project produces the framework used to build live systems based on Debian
+* [gopher-os][212] - A proof of concept OS kernel written in Go
+* [Multicians][213] - Presents the story of the Multics OS for people interested in the system's history

 ## Programming
 * [programming books][45] - Programming books (huge number of resources on many programming languages)